Enjoy Christmas with the best Andalucian Christmas dishes

 Hake is a white fish that stands out for its flavour and texture and if we also add a filling made with fresh and quality products, and a mussel sauce that enhances the flavour of the dish, the taste of the sea, the result is a very juicy recipe that will be a success at your table.

-Anise or wine bread rolls
+Anise or wine donuts

 Wine bread rolls are one of the typical Christmas sweets.
 Grandmothers are responsible for their preparation at home.
 If your Christmas destination is Andalucia you should not miss this typical snack.
 You can find them at any supermarket or bakery.
 Normally they are kept in a basket and after every coffee or dessert the whole family gets their own.
 The little kids keep three of these bread rolls to offer to the Three Kings on the night of the 6th January.